Scenic view of trees at camp

 We are continually evaluating the latest state recommendations for our procedures to protect the health of campers, staff, and parents.
 Major updates are summarized below.

-• For any medication you bring (see guidelines below), please only send the amount your camper will need in the container with dosage instructions.
+• For any medication you bring (see guidelines below), please only send the amount your camper will need in the original prescription bottle with current dosage instructions.
 The rest should stay at home, so all you need to pick up is an empty bottle at the end of your session.

 • We’ve upgraded our medical information system this year to better provide care, but it will mean you need to input information in again that you’ve entered before in the past.
 So sorry for the extra work!
 It’s worth it!